 - o Note: The Kansas State Board of Nursing determines the maximum number of students admitted each semester guided by the instructor to student ratio for clinical rotations, available clinical sites, and availability of qualified nursing faculty.
-20 students are admitted in the fall and spring semesters at Burke Street Campus.
-An additional 5 Advanced Standing (LPN to RN) students may be admitted each semester if space allows.
-Amended January 2024 per KSBN - o Those applicants who are requesting admission must meet the following criteria: - Prerequisite courses including Anatomy & Physiology, English 101, General Psychology, College Algebra or Applied Math for Nursing, and Nutrition must be completed the semester prior to the planned entrance semester.
+20 students are admitted in the fall and spring semesters to the nursing program.
+An additional 5 Advanced Standing (LPN to RN) students may be admitted each semester if space allows. - o Those applicants who are requesting admission must meet the following criteria: - Prerequisite courses including Anatomy & Physiology, English 101, General Psychology, College Algebra or Applied Math for Nursing, Health Assessment, Microbiology, Psychology of Human LifeSpan and Nutrition must be completed the semester prior to the planned entrance semester.
 The application may be submitted while the applicant is completing the prerequisite courses. - A 3.0 GPA and a grade of 70% "C" or higher in each course must be achieved in the prerequisite courses.
 A cumulative GPA will not be used to determine entrance requirements.